 European Dactyloscopy (EURODAC) Database

 EURODAC for Europe is a fingerprint database which allows Schengen states to identify asylum seekers and those who illegally cross European borders, and works in tandem with the SIS security and the VIS system.

-EURODAC registers instant recognition of a traveler’s fingerprints every time they apply for asylum in the European Union, by comparing fingerprint datasets.
+EURODAC registers instant recognition of a traveller’s fingerprints every time they apply for asylum in the European Union, by comparing fingerprint datasets.
 The fingerprint comparison provided by EURODAC permits EU states to determine responsibility for examining the individual applications of asylum seekers.

-Once the ETIAS visa waiver is implemented, all these of these systems, SIS, VIS, and EURODAC, will help to support the processing of applications for the electronic visa waiver system and further improve security for all travelers coming to the Schengen Area.
+Once the ETIAS visa waiver is implemented, all these of these systems, SIS, VIS, and EURODAC, will help to support the processing of applications for the electronic visa waiver system and further improve security for all travellers coming to the Schengen Area.